-Designed and created by the very talented artist and musician Gina Dilg, these beautifully vibrant and durable screen printed stickers pay homage to our folk superheroes that heavily influenced the genre today.
+Designed and created by Virginia based artist and musician Gina Dilg, these stickers pay homage to our folk superheroes that heavily influenced the genre today.

 Designs are inspired by 1950s Superhero comics are high quality, weather and UV resistant.

 Put them on your instrument case, laptop, water bottle, car, or anywhere!

 Old-Time musician and luthier Albert Hash of Whitetop, Virginia.
 3.5” x 4.5”